 Nadler v.
 Liberty Mutual Fire Ins.
 Co., Syl.
 Pt.
 3, 188 W. Va.
-329, 424 S.E.2d 256 (1992).
+329, 424 S.E.2d 256 that, by itself, does not satisfy the test of absence of a remedy.
+Therefore, West Virginia's public policy exception does not work in favor of maintaining their actions in West Virginia, but favors dismissal on the ground of forum non conveniens.

-67. The Panel unanimously FINDS that although the claims of those Plaintiff Families who reside in 20 of the 22 states may be more difficult to prove than they would be under West
+72. The Panel unanimously FINDS that although the claims of the nine subject

+Plaintiff Families may be more difficult to prove than they would be under West Virginia law